 - Cold clouds of gas found in interstellar space emit radio waves at distinct wavelengths.
 As hydrogen is the most abundant element in the Universe and is common in galaxies, radio astronomers use its characteristic emission to map out the structure of galaxies.

 - Radio astronomy has also detected many new types of objects including pulsars, the rapidly spinning remnants of supernova explosions that send out regular flashes of radio waves much like the beam from a lighthouse.
-Our Parkes radio telescope has detected over half of the more than 2000 known pulsars.
+Our Parkes radio telescope, Murriyang, has detected over half of the more than 2000 known pulsars.

 How can radio astronomy be applied elsewhere?